 While the data is being exchanged, bars run across the display.
 When the transfer is completed, 'I.O.' is displayed.
 After that, the connection between controller and memory module/mini module can be terminated.

-TROVIS-VIEW allows users to configure all controller settings on a convenient user interface at the computer and to document these settings.
+Using TROVIS-VIEW (order no. 6661-1014), it is possible to configure all controller settings on a convenient user interface at the computer and to document these settings.

 16.5.3 Data logging